John Rustad: Transgender identity

 In 2024, Rustad introduced the Fairness in Women and Girl's Sports Act as a private members bill.
 The bill would have required participants in publicly-funded sports teams to compete according to their biological sex.
 The bill was voted down in first reading.

 Personal life

 Rustad married his wife Kim in 1995.
 Kim is a cervical cancer survivor; as a result, they did not have children.
-They have lived in Cluculz Lake since 2009.